hosseinnarimanirad/Maptor/src/IRI.Maptor.Sta/IRI.Maptor.Sta.Spatial/IO/CesiumTerrain/README.md

 // Convert to terrain mesh
 var tileCoord = new TerrainTileCoordinate(15, 12345, 67890);
-var terrainData = TerrainRasterConverter.FromRasterGeoTiff(raster, tileCoord);
+var terrainData = QuantizedMeshRasterConverter.FromRasterGeoTiff(raster, tileCoord);

 // Validate the mesh
 if (terrainData.IsValid())